shaneholloman/automation-generator/_codemaps/automation-generator_codemap.md

 # automation-generator

-> CodeMap Source: Local directory: `/home/shadmin/_github/automation-generator` By: shaneholloman
+> CodeMap Source: Local directory: `/home/shadmin/_github/automation-generator`

 This markdown document provides a comprehensive overview of the directory structure and file contents.
 It aims to give viewers (human or AI) a complete view of the codebase in a single file for easy analysis.